therealtimhawkins/monobrow/README.md

 ## Features
 - Router - express style routing between browser extension scripts
 - Scraper - high level web scraping from within a browser extension
-- Content - inject and manipulate html content from a browser extension

 ## Install
-- `npm install monobrow`
+- `npm install monobrowser`

 ## Router
 - The router is used to provide express style, promise based routing between the scripts of a browser extension.
-You can instansiate the router using:
 ```
-import { Router } from "monobrow";
+import { Router } from "monobrowser";
 const router = new Router(browser);
 ```
 - Each router should be passed the browser instance.
 An optional second argument `route` can be passed to the router `new Router(browser, '/base-route')`.
 This sets the base route of the router.